wongd-hub/obsidian-vault/computer-science/course-frontmatters/Python.md

 - We step into the realm of high-level languages now, that *abstract* away all of the low-level implementation details that we had to think about when working with [[C]].
 - Python's popularity derives from relatively easy to read it is; it also has a large ecosystem of libraries, allowing you to get real work done faster.

+> [!tip]
+> The term *Pythonic* refers to design patterns that are the best way to do things in Python (partially by consensus of the Python community).

 # Differences to C

 - We will now run Python scripts with the following commands.